-Miss Ford, the Director of the Department, and teacher of cooking, sanitation and household economics, had two years of thorough training in two of the best domestic science schools of the country, Pratt Institute, and Teachers College of Columbia University, New York.
-She had considerable experience in teaching along her special lines, and, previously had long experience and years of success as teacher in the schools of Cleveland, Denver and Brooklyn.
-This general teaching and acquaintance with all phases of school work gives her that broad equipment as a teacher which is quite as essential to the instructor in household subjects as in English, Mathematics, etc. Her teaching and management of this department of the G. N. & I. College has been an unqualified success in every respect, and has won golden opinions from all who came under her influence.
+Miss Ford, the Director of the Department, and teacher of cooking, sanitation and household economics, has herself had two years of thorough training in two of the best domestic science schools of the country, Pratt Institute, and Teachers College of Columbia University, N. Y. She has had considerable experience in teaching along her special lines, and, previously had long experience and years of success as teacher in the schools of Cleveland, Denver and Brooklyn.
+This general teaching and acquaintance with all phases of school work gives her that broad equipment as a teacher which is quite as essential to the instructor in household subjects as in English, Mathematics, etc. Her teaching and management of this department of the G. N. & I. College last year was an unqualified success in every respect, and won golden opinions from all who came under her influence.
+The manner in which she is adapting the training received in the best Northern schools to the needs and conditions of the South is very gratifying, English, of Free-hand Drawing, of Pedagogy and of Physical Culture, are in charge of trained specialists who have fitted themand promises well for the future.
+The Department of Science, of selves for their work in the very best schools of the country, and with these departments, domestic science will be closely correlated, and in them the regular domestic science students will do more or less work.